apache/mesos/docs/documentation-guide.md

 We have three different kinds of documentation:

 1. [MarkDown User Guides](markdown-style-guide.md)

   User guides and non-code technical documentation are stored in markdown files in the `docs/` folder.
 These files get rendered for the [online documentation](http://mesos.apache.org/documentation/latest/).

-  We will accept small documentation changes on [Github via a pull request](https://github.com/apache/mesos), larger documentation changes should go through the (reviewboard)[https://reviews.apache.org/groups/mesos/]
+  We will accept small documentation changes on [Github via a pull request](https://github.com/apache/mesos).
+Larger documentation changes should go through the [reviewboard](https://reviews.apache.org/groups/mesos/).

 2. [Doxygen API Documentation and Developer Guides as part of source code](doxygen-style-guide.md)